Installation#

 On Linux, install gcc and the dev-package for Python3.
 The gcc is installed by default on many distros.
 For the latter, try sudo apt install python3-dev on Debian-based distros or sudo yum install python3-devel on RHEL-like distros.

-Virtualenv is the recommended tool for virtual environment management.
+The venv is the recommended tool for virtual environment management.
 Skip this section if you prefer one of the following alternatives.

 • You could install the requirements and the mahos package with your system Python.

-Small notes on virtualenv usage:
+Small notes on venv usage:

 • activate: source <mahos env directory>/bin/activate or source <mahos env directory>/Scripts/activate